Witness Interviews in Internal Investigations: The UK Perspective

 Where forensic experts (internal or external) are also engaged it may be prudent to involve them in interviews with key individuals.
 If so, it is generally advisable for these interviews to be conducted alongside internal or external lawyers to ensure that the contents can be covered by the company’s confidentiality and privilege, as appropriate, and to strengthen a claim to this privilege.

 Prior to the interview, a core bundle of documents relevant to the particular witness should be prepared.
 Consideration should be given to whether the witness is given access to documents, either before or during an interview, or as part of staged disclosure, and what documents, if any, should be put to the witness.
 Referring to documents can be a very useful tool to assist in refreshing a witness’s memory and to allow for specific comment.
-Key documents can be put to provide a better understanding of its content and to give an opportunity for the witness to provide explanation.
+Key documents can be put to provide a better understanding of their content and to give an opportunity for the witness to provide an explanation.

 In general, copies of confidential or sensitive documents should not be given to witnesses where there is a risk these could be shared or used contrary to the company’s interests.
 In complex matters, providing pre-interview disclosure will enable the witness to prepare; however, where documents are provided to the witness, this should be done on a restricted and confidential basis with the requirement that they are either returned or destroyed at the conclusion of the interview.
 It is preferable that a witness is not given documents that he or she has not previously seen.
+Where the interview is to be conducted remotely, access could be given to material on a secure data sharing platform or alternatively screens could be shared.
+However, the need for confidentiality and security of data remains.

 The provision of documents may give rise to data protection issues, particularly in light of the company’s obligations under the data protection principles and where multiple jurisdictions are involved.